Queen Charlotte's and Chelsea Hospital: Facilities

 The hospital has a specialist "maternal medicine" unit for London, recognising that a need existed for specialist care to be offered to pregnant women who suffered from pre-existing medical conditions, or conditions that developed during pregnancy, whose treatment might impact upon the pregnancy.
 The unit is known as the de Swiet Obstetric Medicine Centre, and is currently housed in a small suite of rooms on the second floor of the Queen Charlotte's and Chelsea Hospital.

 The maternal medicine unit is separated into two distinct areas: a labour ward and a birth centre.
 The delivery suites in the labour ward offer women a more traditional childbirth experience, while the birth centre strives to create a more "homely" environment.
 The labour ward is a much larger unit with 18 labour rooms, conducting approximately 5,700 births between April 2016 and April 2017.
 Women giving birth in this ward have access to epidurals during their birth.
 The birth centre is a smaller ward, with seven birthing rooms available for use.
 Approximately 1,030 births occurred in this centre between April 2017 and April 2018.
 In the birth centre, the primary aim is conducting a natural birth that lacks medical aid.
-These births take place using birth pools and do not utilize epidural shots.
+These births take place using birth pools and do not utilize epidural analgesia.
 Infants born in both the labour ward and birth centre have access to the neonatal intensive care unit (NICU).

-In addition to the birth center, Queen Charlotte's and Chelsea Hospital also offers a relatively new program called the "Jentle Midwifery" scheme.
-This birth program ensures that the mother receives personalized, one-on-one care for the duration of her pregnancy, during labour, and up to four weeks after giving birth.
-Women who participate in this program receive care from the same midwife for the duration of their childbirth experience.
-The program is described as an alternative to the standard National Health Service (NHS) birthing options as well as private pay-for-treatment services.
-In the program's first year, 74 women registered for the "Jentle Midwifery" scheme, bringing in over £160,000 for the hospital.
+In addition to the birth centre, Queen Charlotte's and Chelsea Hospital also offers a relatively new programme called the "Jentle Midwifery" scheme.
+This birth programme ensures that the mother receives personalized, one-on-one care for the duration of her pregnancy, during labour, and up to four weeks after giving birth.
+Women who participate in this programme receive care from the same midwife for the duration of their childbirth experience.
+The programme is described as an alternative to the standard National Health Service (NHS) birthing options as well as private pay-for-treatment services.
+In the programme's first year, 74 women registered for the "Jentle Midwifery" scheme, bringing in over £160,000 for the hospital.